romant56/virginia-laws/README.md

+merged 3/16/22 to add try block and make slight correction to search algorithm and improve search efficiency

 # virginia-laws

 This is a simple, proof of concept program that collects a list of csv files hosted by the Virginia Law Online Library, parses them, and prints a total and subtotals.